Wherever you are in Scotland, from the Highlands to the Borders, there are plenty ways to enjoy the great outdoors.

 Another popular challenge is to try and climb all of Scotland’s 282 Munros, which are peaks over 3,000 ft.
 Affectionately known as ‘Munro bagging’, this testing sport attracts walkers from all over the world.
 Are you up for the challenge?

+Download the Natural Trails guide for more inspiration on a wide range of adventurous days out.
 You can also follow one of Scotland's great walking trails, which are clearly waymarked and are an excellent way to enjoy the great outdoors while spotting a colour array of wildlife.

 Explore Scotland’s waterways by kayak along the Scottish Sea Kayak Trail, Europe’s first long distance sea kayak trail.
 Look out for fascinating marine life including dolphins and minke whales along the 500 km route.